SamSherrill/games-comparison/README.md

 ### Items that need to be addressed ASAP:

-- BUG: Loading wheel runs infinitely if all users entered are invalid.
-We don't have a test for compare games if it's run with all invalid users.
 - Remove users not found from SharedGamesTable header
 - ***Look at Brian Freeman's email to Sam which had advice for speed performance improvements.***
 - Should we write some tests to make sure functionality continues to work, without us having to manually test?
 I got thinking about this a lot from what we discussed during the Software Crafters meetings Thursday evening.